The3DP/Bible-Pages.github.io/README.md

 ## VerseData
 Welcome to VerseDate!
 This mini [**Github Pages**](https://docs.github.com/en/pages) site is updated manually every day for a new and exciting Bible verse.

+#### NOTE: This repo is on hold because of a problem occuring with Github pages.

 ## Bible verse of the Day:
 > ✝️ **“Wherefore should the heathen say, Where is now their God?
    But our God is in the heavens: he hath done whatsoever he hath pleased.